nemohan/doc/other/git/10 高级主题/Merge vs Rebase.md

 This use of `git rebase` is similar to a local cleanup (and can be performed simultaneously), but in the process it incorporates those upstream commits from `master`.

+注意: 下面说的是same feature 而不是same branch

-Keep in mind that it’s perfectly legal to rebase onto a remote branch instead of `master`.
-This can happen when collaborating on the same feature with another developer and you need to incorporate their changes into your repository.
+<font color="green">Keep in mind that it’s perfectly legal to rebase onto a remote branch instead of `master`.
+This can happen when collaborating on the same feature with another developer and you need to incorporate their changes into your repository.</font>

 For example, if you and another developer named John added commits to the `feature` branch, your repository might look like the following after fetching the remote `feature` branch from John’s repository: